dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
 1. Configure the App ID.
 For more information, see [Configure the App ID](#configure-the-app-id).
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).
+1. Add required entitlements to your app.
+For more information, see [Add entitlements](#add-entitlements).
+1. Update the app's *Info.plist* file.
+For more information, see [Update Info.plist](#update-info-plist).
+1. Publish your app using the command line.
+For more information, see [Publish using the command line](#publish-using-the-command-line).

 [!INCLUDE [Create a certificate signing request](../includes/certificate-signing-request.md)]